 Neil joined the leadership team as Finance Manager five years ago and became Deputy Managing Director this year.
 He leads on organisational strategy and works closely with CCG colleagues and clinical providers to develop the financial modeling to support best practice.
-Neil recently graduated with the NHS Leadership Academy Award in Executive Healthcare Leadership and is currently studying for his MBA.
+Neil recently graduated with the NHS Leadership Academy Award in Executive Healthcare Leadership and is currently studying for his MBA believe their role makes a difference to patients.